| DatabasesWhat is a database?Access

 some room changes which the teacher has written down on a sheet

-Can you see the eleven databases that John has used already that morning?
+of paper. | Can you see the eleven databases that John has used already that morning?
+On a computer, we have to develop a system that stores information

 in a way that is easily sorted or organised, possible using several

+different techniques.
 For example, John might want to see which lessons he has today, because

 he wants to check which books he has, but another time he uses his timetable